Providing healthcare on the street

 Engage

-• We offer nonjudgmental and patient-centered care by listening to the priorities of the people we serve
+• We provide patient-centered care by listening to the needs of the people we serve.

 Street Medicine nurse provides wound care to a patient on the street